Good Deal? Everything to Know About Norwegian’s “More At Sea” Sale

 Good Deal?
 Likely, but Do the Math Before You Buy

-For many people, selecting the Free at Sea offer is a no-brainer (or may be required if a sail away fare isn’t available), and they will end up saving a considerable amount of money.
+For many people, selecting the More at Sea offer is a no-brainer (or may be required if a sail away fare isn’t available), and they will end up saving a considerable amount of money.

 But if you aren’t a big drinker or plan to drive to the port instead of fly, or don’t care about shore excursions, it could be that buying the cheaper cabin is worth it for you.
-After all, you’ll have to pay gratuities on the drink package, still have to pay for some flights, and pay gratuities on specialty restaurant dining.
+After all, you’ll have to pay the fee on the drink package, still have to pay for some flights, and pay gratuities on specialty restaurant dining.

 So if you won’t use the perks that are offered, be sure to consider if the deal is worth paying the higher price.
 If not, then you might be better off sailing without them.
 Even so, there’s a reason the offer is popular — for many people it’s a smart move.